symfony/symfony-docs/reference/dic_tags.rst

 is applied for example to the built-in :ref:`data collectors <profiler-data-collector>` of the profiler to delete all their information.

+.. versionadded:: 8.1

+    Support for resetting non-shared services tagged with ``kernel.reset`` was introduced in Symfony 8.1.

 .. _dic_tags-mime:

 mime.mime_type_guesser